Amrita-TIFAC-Cyber-Blockchain/RACAMBT-2023/Assets/MC.md

 ### Session 1-I

+Without any furthur ado, Let's get started with our online sessions.
+We are glad to let you know that the speakers of the day are alumini from TIFAC-CORE in Cyber Security and currently serving the academia.

-Without any furthur ado, I call upon our first speaker of the evening, Mr Venkata Sai Charan Putrevu to deliver his talk on the topic "A Threat Model for Target-Specific APT Attacks – Misusing ML Services".
+With that note, I call upon our first speaker for the online sessions, **Mr Venkata Sai Charan Putrevu** to deliver his talk on the topic **"A Threat Model for Target-Specific APT Attacks – Misusing ML Services".**

 Mr. Venkata Sai Charan Putrevu
-- is a Programmer & Technology enthusiast, and is currently pursuing his Doctoral Research in Computer Science & Engineering, @Indian Institute of Technology, Kanpur as a Prime Minister’s Research Fellow.
+- is a Programmer & Technology enthusiast, and is currently pursuing his Doctoral Research in Computer Science & Engineering, at IIT Kanpur as a Prime Minister’s Research Fellow.
-- Mr. Venkata Sai Charan has also completed his M.Tech in Cyber Security from our very own TIFAC-CORE centre in Cyber Security at Amrita Vishwa Vidyapeetham, during which he worked as a Research Intern in DELL-RSA for developing API Framework for RSA Archer Elastic Search Engine
+- Mr. Venkata Sai Charan has also completed his M.Tech in Cyber Security from our centre in the year 2019, during which he worked as a Research Intern in DELL-RSA for developing API Framework for RSA Archer Elastic Search Engine
-- He has Worked in CISCO N7k Team as a Software Developer and also as Intern in Yazhali Farmers Producer Company(FPO); which mainly working inorder to make agriculture profitable in villages using advanced technology,  there by supporting sustainable economy with high happiness index and creating self sustained and self reliant villages.
+- He has Worked in CISCO N7k Team as a Software Developer and also as Intern in Yazali Farmers Producer Company(FPO); which is mainly working in order to make agriculture profitable in villages using advanced technology,  there by supporting sustainable economy with high happiness index and creating self sustained and self reliant villages.

 Over to you, sir.